Hang around a gym long enough and you’ll probably hear talk of compound versus isolation moves. Say what? It’s pretty self-explanatory, actually.

 21. Single-leg Romanian deadlift with row

-Stand with feet shoulder-width apart holding a weight in right hand.
-Lift right foot off the ground and hinge at the waist, leaning forward with a straight back.
-(Think of your body as one straight line from head to heel.)
-Let right arm naturally fall forward so it’s perpendicular to your torso.
-At the lowest point, perform a row with the weight.
-Return to starting position.Make it easier: Skip the row.
+Stand with feet shoulder-width apart, holding a weight in right hand.
+Lift right foot off the floor and hinge at your waist, leaning forward with a straight back.
+Think of your body as one straight line from head to heel.

 22. Push-up to side plank

 Start in a high plank position and perform a push-up.
 Lift left hand off the floor and rotate your hips to come into a side plank on your right hand, extending left arm up.

 Return to high plank.
 Perform another push-up and repeat the side plank on the other side.
 Make sure to keep your shoulders and hips moving in the same line.

 Start in a forearm plank, with shoulders directly over elbows and core tight.
 Push off right forearm to come to right hand, then repeat on left side to come to a high plank position with shoulders over wrists.

 Keeping abs tight and hips still, bring right foot toward the outside of right hand and tap the floor so you’re in a low lunge position for a moment.

 Return to high plank, then tap left foot to outside of left hand.
 Return to starting position.